Healthcare is in the news a lot lately. Here are summaries of 3 recent articles along with my comments:

 Summary: Politics and foreign affairs commentator Fareed Zakaria sees a stampede of Democratic Presidential candidates toward single-payer Medicare-for-all.
 He agrees with the goal of universal healthcare on moral grounds.
 But he criticizes the Democrats’ frenzy as impractical and politically impossible.
 First, Democrats have not explained how to pay for the $3 trillion yearly cost.
 Second, they have ignored the economic disruptions that would result from moving to single-payer.
 Third, they have overlooked successful public-private health insurance system such as Switzerland’s.

 Comment: Though I am usually fan of Dr. Zakaria, I disagree with his points in this case.
-Regards cost, theoretically there should be little difference between the $10,000 per capita Americans currently pay, in the form of premiums, copays, deductibles, Medicare taxes, and garnished wages (to pay employer’s share of premiums), and the equivalent amount they would pay in Medicare-for-all taxes.
-Regards disruption, I agree a real challenge, but one that could be addressed by gradual implementation over a term of 5 years or longer.
+Regarding cost, theoretically there should be little difference between the $10,000 per capita Americans currently pay, in the form of premiums, copays, deductibles, Medicare taxes, and garnished wages (to pay employer’s share of premiums), and the equivalent amount they would pay in Medicare-for-all taxes.
+Regarding disruption, I agree a real challenge, but one that could be addressed by gradual implementation over a term of 5 years or longer.
 This would allow commercial insurance company employees, for example, to gradually migrate over to Medicare claims processing or to switch to other fields.
-Regards Switzerland, Dr. Zakaria is correct that its regulated insurance system standardizes “essential benefits” and achieves universal access through an “individual mandate.”
+Regarding Switzerland, Dr. Zakaria is correct that its regulated insurance system standardizes “essential benefits” and achieves universal access through an “individual mandate.”
 But I am skeptical that the Swiss model could be successfully scaled to the 858 separate U.S. insurers and to our population of 320 million (compared with 23 Swiss insurers for their population of 8.5 million).
 Nor could an Americanized Swiss-style insurance system – still fragmented and unwieldy – succeed in unrigging the exorbitant prices baked into the U.S. system.
 Obamacare did adopt an approach resembling the Swiss model as a first step toward universal coverage.
 But now I think that the full ethical, economic, and political clout of a unitary U.S. government-backed finance system – representing the people and their common good – will be needed to accomplish the goals of cost control along with truly universal coverage.

 Conclusion: Healthcare reform is in the news and in the air.
 Reform will be a big project requiring everyone to sacrifice and accept change.
 Can we all come together to debate thoughtfully, or will we circle our wagons to protect our narrow interests?